allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 Therefore, if we consider one 1 task being created per second, it would be less than 3 million tasks being pushed per month for a cost of under $2 dollars.
 Of course the total cost of the system should add the maintenance of the worker processors to handle tasks.

+## Should I worry about scalability in terms of Tasks ingestion and processing?

+Yes, the Cloud Tasks [documentation][8] states: *"Google's infrastructure is designed to operate elastically at high-scale: most layers can adapt to increased traffic demands up to massive scale.
+A core design pattern that makes this possible is adaptive layers -- infrastructure components that dynamically re-allocate load based on traffic patterns.
+This adaptation, however, takes time.
+Because Cloud Tasks enables very high volumes of traffic to be dispatched, it exposes production risks in situations where traffic can climb faster than the infrastructure can adapt."* Check this link for more details.

+## Does Cloud Task support the "fan-out" pattern?

+In a fan-out pattern, a "sender" broadcasts a message to multiple "destinations", which can be other applications, services, or devices.
+Each destination receives a copy of the message and can process it independently, without affecting the processing of other destinations.

+This is not built into the Cloud Tasks service like it is in Pub/Sub for instance (multiple subscriptions for a single topic).

+The closest we can get to that is by creating multiple tasks for a single message, each of which is processed by a separate worker.

+## Are Queue servers located in a specific zone or region?

+When you create a Cloud Tasks queue, you can specify the location of the queue by using the `--location` flag in the gcloud command-line tool.
+The location you choose determines the region in which the queue metadata and task payloads are stored.

+Note that the location you choose for your queue can affect the performance and latency of your Tasks.
+It's important to choose a location that is closest to your services to minimize latency and ensure optimal performance.

+## When does Cloud Task delete the received tasks?

+...

+## What happens to Tasks that can not be delivered to workers?

+...

+## Can I replay Tasks already processed?

+...

+## Can I delete a message that is pending to be processed?

+...

+## Are Tasks guaranteed to be processed exactly once by workers?

+...

 # Configuration :gear:

 ## Can we control the flow of tasks processing?